War Poems, Poetry

 and no Tom we weren’t wrong, we made the world care!

-This poem was written/submitted by Sally B.
+This post was submitted by Sally B.

 The battlefields a lonley place